PASSING RAIN & SNOW SHOWERS TODAY

 Your First Alert Weather Forecast:

-Our Palm Sunday starts of with some sun, but it will disappear behind a batch of clouds.
-As a warm front pushes into Wisconsin, we’ll get some passing rain and snow showers.
+Palm Sunday started off with some sun, but it’s disappeared behind a batch of clouds.
+As a warm front pushes into Wisconsin, we’re getting some rain and snow showers.
 Any mixed precipitation we get today will be relatively brief and light.
 We might even get back into some late-day sun, so today’s skies will be changeable.

 For the first time this year, Green Bay and most of northeast Wisconsin will be in the mild 50s tomorrow.
 Your Monday will have major melting of our current snowpack, but temperatures will turn colder again Monday night.